 Another potential benefit is that most GMAB riders let you reset the level of principal protection each year if your investments have grown in value.
 If you do lock in a higher balance, the investment period resets and your balance is guaranteed for another 10 years.
 It is possible that your fee may increase if you elect this option and annuity features will vary by the issuing company.

 For example, say you originally invested $100,000 in a variable annuity with a GMAB rider.
 After the first year, the annuity's underlying investments grew to a value of $105,000.
 Locking in that new balance would guarantee that you would have at least $105,000, regardless of how the markets performed after a new 10-year period.
 On the other hand, if the underlying investments lost value in that first year, you could be comforted by the knowledge that your original $100,000 was guaranteed.
 Note: If you do decide to implement a protected accumulation strategy, you should do your research as the GMAB terms and fees vary from one product or company to another.

 Determining which, if either, strategy may make sense for you will depend on a number of factors, including your investing goal, interest rate environment, fees on your investments, your time horizon, and your tolerance for risk.
 First consider if you might be better off investing in a diversified portfolio, because either of these strategies (anchor or protected accumulation) may limit your upside growth potential—and the diversified portfolio may offer a greater long-term benefit.
-But for those who are just not comfortable exposing their investments to stocks without some kind of loss protection, one of these approaches might be worth considering.

 You also need to consider when you will need access to these assets, because both strategies might penalize early withdrawals.
 For instance, redeeming a CD before it matures typically means forfeiting some or all of the interest earned, while annuities may levy a surrender charge representing a percentage of the account value.
 So if your goal is less than 10 years away, the protected accumulation strategy is not a good fit.

 Those may or may not be decisions you're interested in making.
 "All these factors hit on the same point," Gannon says.
 "What kind of investor are you?
 What are you going to be most comfortable with?
-And, most importantly, what will let you sleep better at night?"
+And, most importantly, what will help you sleep better at night?"